Vaccinations for older people

 Tetanus is a disease caused by the bacterium Clostridium tetani.
 These bacteria secrete a neurotoxin that causes painful and intense muscular spasms which are often life-threatening.
 Most people know that you can develop tetanus if you have a wound that is deep or contaminated with soil (where tetanus bacteria may be found), but tetanus infection can also follow an injury that seems trivial or is not even noticed.

-Diphtheria is another serious disease which at one time caused more deaths in Australia than any other infectious disease.
+Diphtheria is another serious disease, which at one time caused more deaths in Australia than any other infectious disease.
 However, since vaccination became widespread in the mid 20th century it is rarely seen.
 Diphtheria is caused by the bacterium Corynebacterium diphtheriae, which infects the upper respiratory tract.
 A grey membrane may form in the throat and obstruct breathing.
 The bacteria also produce a toxin that may affect nerves and the heart.

-Like tetanus vaccination, diphtheria vaccination is recommended for babies and children.
+Tetanus, diphtheria and whooping cough vaccination is recommended for babies and children as part of their routine childhood vaccinations.
 Because we lose some of our immunity as we get older, adults are recommended to have booster vaccinations.

 A tetanus/diphtheria booster at age 50 is recommended for all adults unless a booster has been given in the previous 10 years.
 The booster dose should be given as the combination vaccine dTpa, which protects against whooping cough as well.
 A booster dose of dTpa is also recommended for people aged 65 and over (as long as a booster hasn’t been given in the last 10 years) for ongoing protection against whooping cough.
 These booster vaccinations for older people are not funded under the National Immunisation Program.

 Boosters for whooping cough are also recommended for any adults who are likely to be visiting or caring for babies (such as grandparents).